 It’s only February, and already 2018 has been marked by serious progress toward real-life versions of futuristic transportation.
-The SpaceX Falcon Heavy Rocket – which could soon transport Mars colonists into space – launched successfully, driverless cars are being tested on the roads, and construction of Hyperloop tubes is well underway in Dubai.
+The SpaceX Falcon Heavy Rocket – which could soon transport Mars colonists into space – launched successfully, driverless cars are being tested on the roads, and the construction of Hyperloop tubes is well underway in Dubai.

 Now, add to that list an innovative aircraft design that, if built into a full-size prototype, could travel the 11,000 kilometers (6,800 miles) between Beijing to New York in just two hours.

 According to a paper in Physics, Mechanics & Astronomy, a model of a hypersonic plane engineered at the Chinese Academy of Sciences successfully reached speeds of Mach 7 (9,000 kilometers per hour/ 5,600 miles per hour) during wind tunnel testing.